Bug-001/Falcon-MIA/llm/README.md

 To query a model, use the `query.py` script with a configuration file:

 ```
-python query.py --query_file path/to/your/query.yaml --prompt_file path/to/your/prompt-templates.yaml
+python query.py --query_file path/to/your/query.yaml --prompt_file path/to/your/prompt-templates.yaml [--full]
 ```

 The `query.yaml` file contains all the necessary configurations for querying: